abhisheksaxena85/docscanner/README.md

-# docscanner
+# Doc-Scanner

-A new Flutter project.
+.Doc-Scanner is a document scanner focued to make document scanning easy with different-different types of features for a scanned document.
+This project is for college as a final year project to showcase skills to the college.
+It will be available for Android,iOS,MacOS,Windows.

 ## Getting Started

-This project is a starting point for a Flutter application.
+.It is completly free and opensourse, so anyone can use this and modify after making it's copy.

 A few resources to get you started if this is your first Flutter project: